 instance set :: (type) order

-by (intro\classes,
+by (intro_classes,

-(assumption | rule subset\refl
+(assumption | rule subset_refl

-subset\trans subset\antisym psubset\eq)+)
+subset_trans subset_antisym psubset_eq)+)

-- Axiomatic classes result in proof obligations.
+- Axiomatic classes result in proof obligations444.

-- These are discharged whenever instance is stated.
+- These are discharged445 whenever instance is stated.

 - Type-checking has access to the established properties.

-To claim that a type is an instance of an axiomatic class, it has to be proven that the axioms (in the case of order: order\refl, order\trans, order\antisym, and order\less\le are indeed fulfilled by that type.
+444To claim that a type is an instance of an axiomatic class, it has to be proven that the axioms (in the case of order: order_refl, order_trans, order_antisym, and order_less_le) are indeed fulfilled by that type.

-The Isabelle mechanism is such that the line
+445The Isabelle mechanism is such that the line

 instance set :: (type) order

-by (intro\classes,
+by (intro_classes,

 (assumption | rule

-subset\refl subset\trans subset\antisym psubset\eq)+)
+subset_refl subset_trans subset_antisym psubset_eq)+)

-instructs lsabelle to prove the axioms using the previously proven theorems subset\refl, subset\trans,
+instructs lsabelle to prove the axioms using the previously proven theorems subset_refl, subset_trans,

-subset\antisym, and psubset\eq.
+subset_antisym, and psubset_eq.

-• Theory says: conservative extensions can be used to build consistent libraries.
+20.1 Conclusion of Orders, Sets, Functions

 - Theory says: conservative extensions can be used to build consistent libraries.

 - Sets as one important package of Isabelle/HOL library:

 - Set theory is typed, but very rich and powerfully supported.

-- Theory says: conservative extensions can be used to build consistent libraries.

-- Sets as one important package of Isabelle/HOL library:

-- Set theory is typed, but very rich and powerfully supported.

 - Sets are instance of ord and order type class, demonstrates type classes as structuring mechanism in Isabelle.

+20.1 Conclusion of Orders, Sets, Functions

 - Theory says: conservative extensions can be used to build consistent libraries.

 - Sets as one important package of Isabelle/HOL library:

 - Set theory is typed, but very rich and powerfully supported.

 - Sets are instance of ord and order type class, demonstrates type classes as structuring mechanism in Isabelle.

 - Will see more examples: Isabelle/HOL contains some 10000 thm's.

 21 Background: Recursion, Induction, and Fixpoints

-The Roadmap

 We are still looking at how the different parts of mathematics are encoded in the Isabelle/HOL library.

 - Orders

 - Sets

 - Functions

 - (Least) fixpoints and induction

 - (Well-founded) recursion

 - Arithmetic

 - Datatypes

-The Roadmap

 We are still looking at how the different parts of mathematics are encoded in the Isabelle/HOL library.

 - Orders

 - Sets

 - Functions

 - (Least) fixpoints and induction

 - (Well-founded) recursion

 - Arithmetic

 - Datatypes

 Recursion Based on Set Theory

 Current stage of our course:

 - On the basis of conservative extensions, set theory can be built safely. - But: our mathematical world is still quite small and quite remote from computer science: we have no means of introducing recursive definitions (recursive programs, recursive set equations, ...).
 How can we benefit from set theory to introduce recursion?
-Recursion and General Fixpoints Naïve Approach: One could axiomatize fixpoint combinator Y as $$\overline{Y = \lambda F.F(YF)}$$ fix This axiom is not a constant definition $^{438}$ .
+Recursion and General Fixpoints Naïve Approach: One could axiomatize fixpoint combinator Y as $$\overline{Y = \lambda F.F(YF)}$$ fix This axiom is not a constant definition446.

 Then we could easily derive $$\forall F^{\alpha \to \alpha}.
-Y F = F (Y F)^{439}.$$ The axiom $$Y = \lambda F.F(YF)$$ is not a constant definition, since $\boldsymbol{Y}$ occurs again on the right-hand side.
-In words, this says that Y F is a fixpoint of F. Recursion and General Fixpoints Naïve Approach: One could axiomatize fixpoint combinator Y as $$\overline{Y = \lambda F.F(YF)} \text{ fix}$$ This axiom is not a constant definition.
+Y F = F (Y F)^{447}.$$ 446The axiom $$Y = \lambda F.F(YF)$$ is not a constant definition, since \boldsymbol{Y} occurs again on the right-hand side.
+447In words, this says that Y F is a fixpoint of F.

+Recursion and General Fixpoints Naïve Approach: One could axiomatize fixpoint combinator Y as $$\overline{Y = \lambda F.F(YF)} \text{ fix}$$ This axiom is not a constant definition446.

-Then we could easily derive $$\forall F^{\alpha \to \alpha}.
-Y F = F (Y F)^{439}.$$ - Why are we interested in Y? - What is the problem with such a definition?
+Then we could easily derive $$\forall F^{\alpha \to \alpha} .
+Y F = F (Y F)^{447}.$$ - Why are we interested in Y? - What is the problem with such a definition?

-The axiom

-$$Y = \lambda F.F(YF)$$

-is not a constant definition, since $\boldsymbol{Y}$ occurs again on the right-hand side.

-${}^{\scriptscriptstyle 439} {\rm In}$ words, this says that $Y \ F$ is a fixpoint of F.
+446The axiom $$Y = \lambda F.F(YF)$$ is not a constant definition, since \boldsymbol{Y} occurs again on the right-hand side.
+447In words, this says that Y F is a fixpoint of F.

 Why Are We Interested in Y?

-First, why are we interested in recursion (solutions to recursive equations $^{440}$ )?
+First, why are we interested in recursion (solutions to recursive equations448)?
 Why Are We Interested in Y?